lukaszkukla/hangman-x/README.md

     * Easy - up to 5 letters
     * Medium - between 6 and 10 letters
     * Hard - 11 to 15 letters
-* Add more language options - this also requires different validation for words with spaces and non-english letters
+* Add more language options - this also requires different validation for words with spaces and non-English letters
 * Allow user to sacrifice some points to reveal 1 random letter per word
 * Make it more visually appealing with Colorama library
 * Refactor the code and split larger functions into their own files